Timeline of the Joe Biden presidency

 Joe Biden, a Democrat from Delaware, was elected President of the United States on November 3, 2020.
-He was inaugurated on January 20, 2021, as the nation's 46th president.
+He was inaugurated on January 20, 2021, as the nation's 46th president, and his presidency ended on January 20, 2025, with the second inauguration of Donald Trump.

 The following articles cover the timeline of Joe Biden, and the time leading up to it: